 What to Test First

-For an ERC-20 token, invariants: totalSupply == sum(balances), balanceOf(address(0)) == 0, allowance after approve == specified value.
+For an ERC-20 token: totalSupply == sum(balances), balanceOf(address(0)) == 0, allowance after approve == specified value.
 For a staking contract: totalStaked == sum(userStakes), rewards(user) >= 0.

 Invariant tests in Foundry (forge test --match-test invariant) run sequences of random calls and check that invariants hold.
-This is more powerful than unit tests: it finds violations that occur only with a specific sequence of transactions.
+This is more powerful than unit tests: it finds violations that only occur with a specific sequence of transactions.

 Test File Structure